Who is the customer?

 Why was Devtron right for them?

 While experimenting with Devtron, they noticed the frequent product releases.
 The fact that Devtron uses its platform for its product releases gave them confidence and reassurance that it will be future-proof.
+Also, Devtron has a good level of integration and support of AWS EKS.
 They immediately hit it off with Devtron.
 The platform features quickly plugged in their pain points.
 After their three-month tryst, they were convinced that Devtron had the workforce, capabilities, and expertise to drive timely and quick support.

 The platform provided the developers with all sorts of data and metrics for anomaly detection and troubleshooting in the downstream value chain.
 Such capability encouraged the developers to participate more in triage activities and ensured they fixed minor issues before reaching DevOps personnel.
 This significantly improved the developer experience they were looking for.
 Devtron’s Kubernetes dashboard is far more advanced than the standard Kubernetes dashboard, specializing in multiuser and multi-cloud visibility.